VictoriaMetrics/VictoriaMetrics/deployment/docker/victorialogs/fluentbit/README.md

 The docker compose file contains the following components:

-* fluentbit - fluentbit is configured to collect logs from the `docker`, you can find configuration in the `fluent-bit.conf`.
-It writes data in VictoriaLogs
+* fluentbit - logs collection agent configured to collect and write data to `victorialogs`
-* VictoriaLogs - the log database, it accepts the data from `fluentbit` by json line protocol
+* victorialogs - logs database, receives data from `fluentbit` agent
+* victoriametrics - metrics database, which collects metrics from `victorialogs` and `fluentbit` for observability purposes

 Querying the data